Azure/acs-engine/README.md

 ## Overview

-The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, or Swarm orchestrators.
+The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators.
 The input to the tool is a cluster definition.
 The cluster definition is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.

 The cluster definition file enables the following customizations to your Docker enabled cluster:
-* choice of DC/OS, Kubernetes, or Swarm orchestrators
+* choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators
 * multiple agent pools where each agent pool can specify:
  * standard or premium VM Sizes,
  * node count,